veterinarian examining white Labrador dog at vet clinic

 To address the shortage, Canadian veterinary programs are increasing class sizes and enrolling more international students, which will expand the labour market.
 However, starting veterinarian salaries are less than average and trail behind the pay scales of dental and medical industries, thus making the veterinary industry less attractive.

-Telemedicine attempts and failures
+Telemedicine and tele-triage update

 Latest tax and regulatory updates for professionals